Happy New Year everybody! Ready to achieve your health goals?

 Beating those cravings doesn’t come easy.
 But I do believe in listening to the body.
 If you have a fat craving, perhaps you really do need some HEALTHY fats (if the craving lasts more than a day).
 If you are craving sugar, perhaps it’s the buzz of energy you get from it that really keeps you going (although I know sugar is very addictive stuff).
 Just be sure there isn’t something your body is truly needing hidden in those junk food cravings.

 If you’ve ruled that out, then honestly, your best bet is to go “cold turkey”.
 Weening yourself off of junk is sheer torture.
 It’s much easier to get over the first three days of detox and get on with your life.
 You can read more about detox here.

 I won’t go into this here, but I do have several articles on traveling as a clean eating that may help you.
 You can read those here.

 HELP AND SUPPORT

-If you need some “one-on-one” support for making the transition to clean eating, be sure to check out my membership area.
-It’s an 8 lesson course on converting to clean eating.
+If you need some “one-on-one” support for making the transition to clean eating, be sure to check out my free, 8 lesson course on converting to clean eating.
 It will walk you through the process, step by step.
 Let me be your cheerleader!
-Join my other members now!
+Find out more here!